 The time needed to complete ultrasound images varies depending on the application of this technology.
 For diagnostic imaging, patients can expect to spend between 30 and 45 minutes.

-On an average day roughly 35 diagnostic ultrasounds are performed - with an additional 15 ultrasound guided injections - for the treatment of hip pain.
+On an average day, roughly 35 diagnostic ultrasounds are performed at HSS, with an additional 15 ultrasound-guided injections for the treatment of hip pain.

-At HSS, all imaging is supervised and interpreted by the nation’s top musculoskeletal Board Certified radiologists, who work closely with the nation’s top experts in orthopedic conditions involving the hip.
+At HSS, all imaging is supervised and interpreted by the top musculoskeletal, board certified radiologists in the United States, who work closely with the top US experts in hip orthopedic conditions.

 According to Dr. Mintz, “One of the strengths of HSS is that a patient can come in for an assessment of their pain and receive the necessary work-up, including all imaging they need at the same facility, by world renowned physicians, often on the same day.”